TRUSTEES AND OFFICERS

 The Essex and Suffolk Rivers Trust is run by a board of Trustees, all of whom have a personal and professional interest in the rivers and surrounding land across the two counties.

-Andrew Davies – Chairman
+Andrew Davies – Trustee

 Andrew is a third generation Essex farmer.
 With an MA in Applied Biology from St. Johns College, Cambridge, Andrew spent a year at the University of Minnesota and has been running the family farm at Thaxted and Waltham Abbey since 1977.
 He has previously been a director of several farming cooperatives and is particularly interested in all issues affecting agriculture and water.